polyaxon/polyaxon/site/docs/core/python-library/index.md

 ## Reading Polyaxonfiles

-In order to use Polyaxon users have to create and execute polyaxonfiles, these files use a [specification](/docs/core/specification/) to describe how experiments, jobs, services should be scheduled and executed.
+In order to use Polyaxon users have to create and execute Polyaxonfiles, these files use a [specification](/docs/core/specification/) to describe how experiments, jobs, services should be scheduled and executed.
-Users can author and read polyaxonfiles in a programmatic way using Python.
+Users can author and read Polyaxonfiles in a programmatic way using Python.

 You can use the Python library to read and validate YAML/Json files, Python objects, or Python dictionaries: